Littlest Pet Shop: A World of Our Own

-Littlest Pet Shop: A World of Our Own is an animated children's television series developed by Tim Maile and Douglas Tuber for Discovery Family.
-The series, which aired from April 14, 2018 to January 26, 2019, centered on a group of pets who use a magical portal to enter the world of Paw-Tucket.
+Littlest Pet Shop: A World of Our Own is an animated children’s television series developed by Tim Maile and Douglas Tuber for Discovery Family.
+The series aired from April 14 to December 22, 2018, centered on a group of pets who use a magical portal to exit the human world and enter the world of Paw-Tucket.
 Based on the 2018 relaunch of the American toy franchise Littlest Pet Shop, this was the third television series based on the franchise overall, after the 2012 TV series and the 1995 TV series.

 Premise

 The series focuses on a group of six pets (Roxie, Jade, Trip, Quincy, Edie, and Bev) who exit the human world they live in often to go through a magical portal only used by them, which sends them to the world of Paw-Tucket, a community made for and by pets.
 In this world they are able to have adventures, throw parties, make new friendships, and be themselves.